HillLab/MLDSP/README.md

-                        Number of folds for cross-validation (default: 10) --dim_reduction ['pca', 'mds', 'tsne'], -i ['pca', 'mds', 'tsne'] Type of dimensionality reduction technique to use in the visualization of the distance matrix. (default: mds) --quiet , -z          Option to supress command line output and redirect to prints.txt
+                        Number of folds for cross-validation (default: 10) --dim_reduction ['pca', 'mds', 'tsne'], -i ['pca', 'mds', 'tsne'] Type of dimensionality reduction technique to use in the visualization of the training distance matrix. (default: mds) --quiet , -z          Option to supress command line output and redirect to prints.txt

 ```